OmarMohamedDev/Randomp3/README.md

 ##Tools Used

-- Android Studio, as IDE
+- Android Studio 2, as IDE
 - Genymotion, as Android Device Emulator
 - Git, for version control (Git flow for clean workflow)